Getting Started

 MAIL_LASER_TARGET_EMAILSis set but contains no valid addresses after trimming and splitting, startup fails. - Invalid port numbers: If

 All loaded configuration values are logged at info level during startup, making it straightforward to verify what settings are in effect.
+Secret values (such as MAIL_LASER_WEBHOOK_SIGNING_SECRET) are never logged; the startup line shows only whether a secret is set.

 Example: minimal configuration